 Chinese Medicine – Only recently the Chinese government legalized rhino and tiger bone for medical purposes.
 If people still believe in the medicinal remedy of bone, would it not be better if they return to the old practices, and use human bone again or the gravel of holy stones again?

 Stones as such, besides grooves carved in them, in the landscape of Frisia are a scarcity, and perhaps for that reason often have a spiritual or religious meaning as well.
 Think of the stone Archbishop Rimbert of Bremen prayed upon to ask for God’s help for the Frisians to defeat the Vikings near the town of Norden, Ostfriesland.
+Prayers that were being answered, by the way.
 Read our post A Theelacht: what a great idea! to learn more about this mircale, because they succeeded.
 The stone can be found at the Liudger Church of Norden.
 But also think of the Devil’s stone at the village of Godlinze, the stone at the village of Holwierde, the stone at Westerklief at the former island of Wieringen, and the stones on the graveyard of the village of Rinsumageest.
 All shrouded with stories.
 Stones also frequently appear in sagas, like in the East-Frisian sagas of Der Blutstein in Stapelmoor, Der Marienstein in Stapelmoor, Der Hilgenstein, and Der Vosskutt in Burhafe.

 After reading all of the above, from human skull cups and amulets, to inhumations under house floors, bones placed in grooves, the Indicules, and mystical stones, we leave it now to your own imagination what the world and people looked like from the Roman Period to the Early Middle Ages.
 Knowing, of course, a lot had changed between these two eras.

 Note 1: The Roman gods Jupiter and Mercury, as mentioned in the pagan practices number 8 and 20 of the indiculus, were replaced in the Germanic religion by respectively Donar/ Thor and Wodan/ Odin.
-After christianization, these gods were replaced yet again, this time by respectively the apostle Saint Peter and archangel Michael.
+After christianization, these gods were replaced yet again, this time by respectively the apostle Saint Peter and Archangel Michael.